 The Introduction to Digital Photography Lightroom course is an intensive training programme designed for persons who have no prior knowledge of digital photography - however, some experience will be to your advantage.

-The course is presented on a part time and full time basis and consists of 11 training sessions.
+The course is presented on a part time and full time basis and consists of 13 sessions in total.
 The sessions deal with a host of topics, including the various functions of your Digital SLR camera, theoretical elements of how these settings affect your photographs, in-the-field practical training sessions, as well as working with Adobe Lightroom.
 An optional extra session can be joined which deals with photography of a model in studio, using constant lights.

 The aim of the Lightroom aspect of the course is to provide the basic principles of working with digital images in the post-production phase using Adobe Lightroom software.
 One of the advantages of digital photography is the virtually limitless possibilities in the post-production phase of producing photographs.
 We explore this!

-The theoretical/classroom sessions are presented in at the Academy facility in Stoneridge Centre, Greenstone, Edenvale and the in-the field training sessions take place at various locations (refer to the SYLLABUS section for details).
+The theoretical/classroom sessions are presented in at the Academy facility at 79b, 79 Simon Bekker Road, Germiston South and the in-the field training sessions take place at various locations (refer to the SYLLABUS section for details).

 • To ensure that you master the course material, you will be required to complete various assignments.